-There are quite a few steps involved in actually getting your nursing license and working as a nurse, and many people want to know how hard it is to become a nurse?
-So let’s outline some of the steps for you.
+There are quite a few steps involved in actually getting your nursing license and working as a nurse.
+Let’s answer an oh-so-common question: How hard it is to become a nurse?

 - The Nursing School Passing Requirement